Apps outside the Ecwid App Market

 ParameterDescription

-codeIf the user successfully authorizes the application, the query will contain the code parameter.
-That is a temporary code that your app should exchange to an access token.
-This code can be used only once and lives for a few minutes so your app should request the token as soon as it gets the code.
-See the Authorization step #3 for the details.
+codeIn case of successful authorization, the query contains the code parameter.
+That is a temporary code that should be exchanged for an access token by your app.
+This code can be used only once and 'lives' for a few minutes so your app should request the token as soon as it gets the code.
+See step #2 for the details.

 3. Get an access token